 Continue to direct and encourage river access to permanent stabilized access points located along the San Marcos River between the Spring Lake Dam reach and Ramon Lucion Park.
 Deter and minimize river access in locations between the permanent access points with dense riparian vegetation and/or fencing.

 River access points will be visually monitored by City staff on a regular basis.
-Additional repairs to the access points will be performed on an as-needed basis and will be funded by the City.
+Additional repairs and maintenance to the access points will be performed on an as-needed basis.